 • birth/adoption certificate.

-If the parent is single:
+If the parent is the only one:

-• court order on his unknown absence;
+• a court order regarding his unknown absence;

 • certificate of absence of paternity.